High school sports: Rain wipes out most of Section 10 slate for Thursday

 As of early Thursday afternoon, all but one of the scheduled boys soccer games were rescheduled for Friday or Saturday.

-The lone NAC girls soccer game and swimming meet slated for Thursday were also rescheduled.
+The lone NAC girls soccer game and swimming meet slates for Thursday were also rescheduled.

 Only Lisbon’s nonleague boys game at Gouverneur remains on the Section 10 schedule.